nemwiz/nemwiz/README.md

 ### Hello, my name is Nemanja👋

-#### I am an experienced fullstack developer with an enterprise background and I specialize in web development.
+#### I am a lead engineer with an enterprise background.
+My niche is web development but over the past few years I got more involved into cloud and DevOps.
 Except my day-to-day work I also try to contribute to the community by speaking on meetups and sharing my knowledge

 <!--
 **nemwiz/nemwiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 🔭 I’m currently working on ...

-UI component library built with web components, StencilJS and Storybook
+Building up a platform team and trying to establish DevOps practices

 🌱 I’m currently learning ...